-The Bachelor of Arts with a major in anthropology requires a minimum of 120 s.h., including 33 s.h. of work for the major.
+The Bachelor of Science with a major in anthropology requires a minimum of 120 s.h., including a minimum of 39 s.h. of work for the major.
 Students must maintain a grade-point average of at least 2.00 in all courses for the major and in all UI courses for the major.

 Students also must complete the College of Liberal Arts and Sciences GE CLAS Core.
-Students may count up to 56 s.h. of Department of Anthropology coursework (prefix ANTH) toward credit required for the Bachelor of Arts degree.
+Students may count up to 56 s.h. of Department of Anthropology coursework (prefix ANTH) toward credit required for the Bachelor of Science degree.